doronlevy6/basebot/README.md

 1. `/gist-dev` to run the slash commands for the first
 2. `/gist-dev2` to run the slash commands for the second

-### Envs

-We're running on a slack app.
-Working locally requires a tunnel to communicate with the slack backend.
-We use ngrok to create tunnels.
-Each slack app can only be configured to communicate with one tunnel.

-We have 2 separate slack apps, meaning 2 concurrent users can work locally on the gistbot.

-To run the second env use `ngrok:gistbot2` and `start:local2`.
-You w

 ## Debuging